D-Moonesinghe/PU-Dup/wow.md

   1. Then I pushed the local repo to GitHub.
   1. It successfull pushed upsteam.
   1. Now I am creating this file on github and intend to pull it from local.

+  Lets see if I can pull this down.
+But first create a pull request for Wow.md.